Deep Time Series Models: A Comprehensive Survey and Benchmark

-Traditional time series methods, such as AutoRegressive Integrated Moving Average (ARIMA) \cite{box2015time}, Exponential Smoothing, and Spectral Analysis \cite{koopmans1995spectral}, have long served as stalwart tools in time series analysis.
-These models, grounded in statistical methodologies, have been instrumental in discovering patterns, trends, and seasonality within temporal variations.
-However, their capabilities are hindered due to the inherent limitations of capturing complex nonlinear relationships and long-term dependencies present in real-world time series data.
-The rigid assumptions of linearity and stationarity that underpin traditional models constrain their adaptability to eventful and evolving data flows.
+Traditional approaches, such as Autoregressive Integrated Moving Average (ARIMA) \cite{box2015time}, Exponential Smoothing, and Spectral Analysis \cite{koopmans1995spectral}, have long served as stalwart tools for analyzing time series data.
+Grounded in statistical methodologies, these methods have been instrumental in uncovering patterns, trends, and seasonality within temporal variations.
+However, their rigid assumptions of linearity and stationarity limit their application to dynamic and evolving data flows, making them inadequate for capturing the intricate nonlinear relationships and long-term dependencies present in real-world time series data.

-Deep models have garnered significant attention and achieved remarkable performance across various domains, including natural language processing (NLP) \cite{devlin2018bert}, \cite{achiam2023gpt}, computer vision (CV) \cite{he2016deep}, \cite{dosovitskiy2020vit}, and recommendation systems \cite{zhang2019deep}.
-In recent years, deep learning models \cite{zhou2021informer,wu2021autoformer, Yuqietal-2023-PatchTST,oreshkin2019nbeats,wu2023timesnet} have demonstrated their capability to capture the intricate dependencies within time series data, making deep learning models a powerful tool for time series analysis over traditional statistical methods.
-More recently, Transformer models with attention mechanisms, originally developed for natural language processing tasks, have presented stunning power in processing large-scale data \cite{achiam2023gpt} and have also been adapted for learning time series data.
+Deep models have garnered wide attention and achieved remarkable performance across various domains, including natural language processing (NLP) \cite{devlin2018bert}, \cite{achiam2023gpt}, computer vision (CV) \cite{he2016deep}, \cite{dosovitskiy2020vit}, and recommender systems~\cite{zhang2019deep}.
+In recent years, deep learning models \cite{zhou2021informer,wu2021autoformer, Yuqietal-2023-PatchTST,oreshkin2019nbeats,wu2023timesnet} have proven highly effective in capturing the intricate dependencies within time series data, making them a powerful tool for time series analysis over traditional statistical methods.
+More recently, Transformer models with attention mechanisms, originally developed for natural language processing tasks, have exhibited unprecedented capability in processing large-scale data \cite{achiam2023gpt} and have also been adapted for learning time series data.
 These architectures offer the advantage of selectively focusing on different parts of the input sequence, allowing for more nuanced discovery of both temporal and variable dependencies in time series.